ARTICLES

 Kick-off in Norway & the UK

-So, the Mother's Day season starts in Norway with Morsdag, where roses are a popular choice as they symbolize love, passion, and gratitude.
+So, the Mother's Day season starts in Norway with Morsdag, every second Sunday in February, where roses are a popular choice as they symbolize love, passion, and gratitude.
 Roses can be given in a bouquet or potted and are available in a variety of colors, each with its own meaning.
 Pink roses, for example, symbolize gratitude, while red roses symbolize love and affection.
 Tulips and lilies are also a top choice for Norwegian children as a gift for (grand)moms.

-In the United Kingdom, Mother's Day is celebrated on the fourth Sunday of Lent (three weeks before Easter Sunday) and is a time for families to come together to show their love and appreciation for their mothers.
+In the United Kingdom, Mother's Day, often named Mothering Sunday, is celebrated on the fourth Sunday of Lent (three weeks before Easter Sunday) and is a time for families to come together to show their love and appreciation for their mothers.
 Flowers play a big role in these celebrations, and people often give bouquets, potted plants, and other floral arrangements to their mothers.
 Some of the most popular flowers for Mother's Day in the United Kingdom are roses, lilies, daisies, and carnations.

 Many countries celebrate International Women's Day, the 8th of March, also as a kind of Mother's Day.
-This is especially common in Eastern Europa and several countries in the oriental, like Laos and Vietnam.
+This is especially common in Eastern Europe and several countries in the Orient, like Laos and Vietnam.

 The Month of the Virgin